FlutterFlow/flutterflow-documentation/docs/resources/ui-building-blocks/widgets/built-in-widgets/transform.md

 ## Customizing

-You can customize the appearance and behavior of this widget using the various properties available under the [properties panel](/getting-started/ui-builder/properties-panel).
+You can customize the appearance and behavior of this widget using the various properties available under the [Properties Panel](../../../../intro/ff-ui/builder.md#properties-panel).

 ### Changing transform type